 May's launch of the Google Travel website desktop version is another step toward a one-stop travel shop experience.
-Consumers can now plan and book their travel end to end – from flights to hotels to vacation packages – all on one page.

 Google has been working to simplify travel through Google Travel, which helps travelers make nearly complete travel arrangements and manage them through the centralized Google Trips app and desktop version.
-The Google Travel website now provides travelers a central location to plan and book and entire trip while storing searches and other information along the way.
+The Google Travel website now provides travelers a central location to plan and book a trip while storing searches and other information along the way.

 The consolidation of planning an itinerary complements platforms like Kigo that provide a customized and personalized traveler experience.

 Through Google Travel, Trips builds a detailed travel timeline (it even has weather updates) with its integration with Google Search, Google Maps and Gmail.

 Google Vice President, Product Management, Travel, Richard Holden wrote in a recent post that the company is simplifying trip planning for travelers through Google Travel Planner and the Google Travel App.